-While it is possible to spot the whales from shore, we recommend joining a whale-watching tour for the best chance of spotting these beautiful creatures.
-While there are lots of whale watching tour providers in town, we loved our whale watching experience with Prince of Whales and would highly recommend their 3-Hour Whale Watching Tour in a Zodiac Boat.
-Their staff are extremely passionate marine biologists who put a lot of emphasis on environmental protection and conservation of whales in BC.
-Orca Spirit Adventures is another reputable operator.
+While it is possible to spot the whales from shore, we recommend joining a Victoria whale-watching tour for the best chance of spotting these beautiful creatures.
+While there are lots of whale-watching tour providers in town, we loved our whale-watching experience with Prince of Whales and would highly recommend their 3-Hour Whale Watching Tour in a Zodiac Boat.
+Their staff are extremely passionate marine biologists who put a lot of emphasis on environmental protection and the conservation of whales in BC.
+Orca Spirit Adventures is another reputable operator of whale-watching tours.

 READ NEXT: 11 Things To Do In Tofino

 Get A Birds Eye View From Mount Douglas

 From the summit of Mount Douglas Park, the panoramic views of the water and surrounding islands are incredible.
 It’s a short 4 km (2.5 miles) hike to get to the top that can be completed in just 1-2 hours.

 You can drive a good chunk of the way there and finish the climb on foot.
 The aerial views at the top are well worth it!

 Victoria loves to celebrate all things cultural all throughout the year.
 Regardless of what time of year you visit the city, there’s bound to be something going on.
 Here are some festivals and events by season.